joshuacrull/Managing-Certificates-with-OpenSSL/README.md

    - mkdir keys
    - cd keys

 2. Now, let's generate an Asymmetric RSA key pair.
-The following command will create a private key named "corp.515support.com.key" with a key length of 2048 bits.
+The following command will create a private key named "threathunter.key" with a key length of 2048 bits.
-   - openssl genrsa -out corp.515support.com.key 2048
+   - openssl genrsa -out threathunter.key 2048

 3. To view the content of the private key you just generated, you can use the "cat" command:
-   - cat corp.515support.com.key
+   - cat threathunter.key

 4. Next, we'll extract the corresponding public key from the private key.
 This public key will be used when generating a Certificate Signing Request (CSR) in a later section.
-   - openssl rsa -in corp.515support.com.key -pubout -out corp.515support.com_public.key
+   - openssl rsa -in threathunter.key -pubout -out threathunter_public.key

 5. To verify that both the private and public keys have been generated and saved successfully, you can list the files in the current directory:
    - ls

 6. Finally, you can view the content of the public key using the "cat" command:
-   - cat corp.515support.com_public.key
+   - cat threathunter_public.key

 You've now successfully generated an RSA key pair, obtained the private key, and extracted the public key.
 These keys are fundamental to secure communication and certificate management in OpenSSL.